mrwylan/mcpserver/README.md

-* my own mcp server
+* my own mcp server - a simple list of colors and hex values

 This simple demo is based on the youtoube tutorial from dan vega.